-487.330. (a) Except as otherwise provided in this article, to attach tangible personal property, belonging to the defendant but in the possession of another person, the levying officer shall personally serve upon such person a copy of the writ and the notice of attachment.

-(b) At any time, upon the demand of such third person, the levying officer shall take such property into custody, by keeper or otherwise.
+- 487.330. (a) Except as otherwise provided in this article, to attach tangible personal property, belonging to the defendant but in the possession of another person, the levying officer shall personally serve upon such person a copy of the writ and the notice of attachment. - (b) At any time, upon the demand of such third person, the levying officer shall take such property into custody, by keeper or otherwise.
 In such case, the levying officer shall make demand on the plaintiff for expenses in the manner provided in Section 487.050.
-In the event that the money so demanded is not paid, the levying officer shall release the property to the person from whom it was taken in the manner provided in [Section].

-(c) If, at the time of service of the copy of the writ and notice, a person has in his possession personal property belonging to the defendant and he does not deliver such property to the levying officer, he shall be liable to the plaintiff for the value of the defendant's interest in such property until the attachment is released or discharged or the property is delivered to the custody of the levying officer pursuant to subdivision (b).
+In the event that the money so demanded is not paid, the levying officer shall release the property to the person from whom it was taken in the manner provided in Section 487.550. - (c) If, at the time of service of the copy of the writ and notice, a person has in his possession personal property belonging to the defendant and he does not deliver such property to the levying officer, he shall be liable to the plaintiff for the value of the defendant's interest in such property until the attachment is released or discharged or the property is delivered to the custody of the levying officer pursuant to subdivision (b). - (d) Promptly after levy and in no event more than [ ( )] days after levy, the levying officer shall serve the defendant with a copy of the writ and the notice of attachment. - (e) Notwithstanding subdivision (a), goods subject to a negotiable document shall be attached by attaching the document in the manner provided by Section 487.400.

-(d) At the time of service of the copy of the writ and notice on the person in possession of the property, the levying officer shall request the person served to give him a memorandum, describing the property and stating its value, within ten (10) days after such service.
-If the person fails to give such memorandum within the time specified, the levying officer shall state such fact at the time he makes his return pursuant to Section 487.070.
-A person failing to give such memorandum within the time specified may be required to pay the costs of any proceedings taken for the purpose of obtaining the information required by such memorandum.

-(e) Promptly after levy and in no event more than [()] days after levy, the levying officer shall serve the defendant with a copy of the writ and the notice of attachment.

 Comment.
 Section 487.330 provides the general method by which tangible personal property in the possession of a person other than the defendant is attached.
 Curiously, such property, where capable of manual delivery, was not covered at all under the former statute.
 Two older cases suggested that, at least where the third person was a pledgee, such property should have been levied upon by notice to the third person.
 Moreover, possession could only be obtained by court order (see Treadwell v.
 Davis, 34 Cal.
 601 (1868)), and seizure by the levying officer without such an order could subject him to liability as a convertor of the goods.
 See Dubois v.
 Spinks, 114 Cal.
 289 (1896).
 Personal property, not capable of manual delivery, was covered by subdivision 5 of former Section 542 which provided also for levy by notice.
 See Comment to Section 487.320.
-Section 487.330 makes clear that levy upon tangible personal property in the possession of a third person shall always be by notice subject to an exception for goods subject to a negotiable document of title.
-See Section [1.
+Section 487.330 makes clear that levy upon tangible personal property in the possession of a third person shall generally be by notice.
+Subdivision (e), however, states a specific exception for goods subject to a negotiable document of title.
+See Section 487.400.